How to Cover Eczema With Makeup & Glow Through a Flare Up

 If you, too, suffer from eczema on your face, I’d love to know how you put makeup on eczema as well as some of your go-to makeup products.

-Please share them in the comments and let me know if this post on how to put makeup on eczema was helpful! 🙂
+Please share them in the comments and let me know if this post on how to cover eczema with makeup was helpful!

 Hi Jessi,